 People with RSD and ADHD may have a heightened risk of:

-- Unemployment: Having a big emotional response to constructive feedback or criticism in the workplace can result in job loss and difficulty finding new employment.
+- Unemployment: An immense emotional response to constructive feedback or criticism in the workplace can result in job loss and difficulty finding new employment.

-- Emotional unavailability: Fears of rejection by others can result in not wanting to make deep connections in relationships.
-People with RSD will often reject someone before they can be rejected themselves.
+- Emotional unavailability: Fears of rejection can result in emotional unavailability.
+People with RSD will often reject others to avoid rejection themselves.

 Inflow App – Inflow is the #1 science-based app to help you manage your ADHD.
 Their support system helps you understand your neurodiverse brain, and build lifelong skills.
 Free Trial